+Α В C

-Α В С Structurally sound trees located in positions that can accommodate future growth.
-Storm damaged or defective trees that could be made suitable for retention in the long term by remedial tree surgery.
-Trees of special significance for historical, commemorative or rarity reasons that would warrant extraordinary efforts to secure their long-term retention.
+Structurally sound Storm damaged or Trees of special significance for historical, commemorative or rarity reasons that

+trees located in defective trees that would warrant extraordinary efforts to secure their long-term retention.

+positions that can could be made

+accommodate suitable for

+future growth. retention in the long

+term by remedial

+tree surgery.